jabalazs/repeval_rivercorners/README.md

     Note that they sampled from the SNLI corpus at each epoch while we only do it once before beginning the training procedure.

 4. Execute `python create_fullnli_dataset.py`.
-This will create the new directory `DATA_PATH/corpus/fullnli/` following structure similar to the original `DATA_PATH/corpus/multinli_0.9/`
+This will create the new directory `DATA_PATH/corpus/fullnli/` following a structure similar to the original `DATA_PATH/corpus/multinli_0.9/`
 5. Once these steps are completed you can choose which corpus to use when running your experiments, e.g. `python run_inner_att_model.py --corpus FullNLICorpus`

 ## Dependencies